-1. The recommendation that "guidelines for underkeel clearances of tank vessels carrying oil or petroleum products as cargo" be established has been implemented by establishing the following minimum clearances:

-- Tank vessels west of the Golden Gate Bridge: Ten percent (10%) of the vessel's draft. - Tank vessels under way east of the Golden Gate Bridge: Two feet (2). - Tank vessels at final approach to berth and at berth: Always afloat.
+- 1. The recommendation that guidelines for underkeel clearances of vessels carrying oil or petroleum products as cargo or as fuel be established has been implemented by establishing the following minimum static underkeel clearances in normal, calm conditions: - Vessels west of the Golden Gate Bridge: No less than ten percent (10%) of the vessel's draft. - Vessels under way east of the Golden Gate Bridge: No less than two (2) feet. - Vessels at final approach to berth and at berth: Always afloat.